The H-1B Visa For Highly Skilled Workers: requirements and updates for 2019

 Applying for a non-immigrant visa is generally quicker than applying for a Green Card, therefore the H-1B Visa is popular for companies wishing to bring in staff for long-term assignment in the US.
 H-1B Visa holders also have additional benefits for their immediate family (see below).

-- Anyone with a bachelor’s degree or higher that has been offered a position in the US and has the paperwork to prove it.
+- The foreign national must have a bachelor’s degree or higher and be offered a position in the US and has the paperwork to prove it.

 - The position you have been offered is considered specialized and you have the degree, training and/or experience to perform the job.

-- You can prove you will receive a work appropriate wage for the job you will be doing.
+- The sponsor can prove you will receive an appropriate wage for the job you will be doing.